JaapBraam/LoRaWanGateway/README.md

 When listening to a single SF, the range of your gateway will increase a lot because messages below the noise floor will be received too.

 Changing the configuration can be done from the LUA shell using the new CONFIG object.
 Values can be changed using CONFIG.*PARAMETER*=*VALUE* i.e. CONFIG.GW_FREQ=902300000 for listening to channel 0 on the US915 band.
-CONFIG.print() shows the current configuration, CONFIG.save() saves the current configuration.
+CONFIG.print() shows the current configuration.
+CONFIG.save() saves the current configuration.
 <table>
 <tr><th>Parameter</th><th>Description</th><th>Default</th></tr>
 <tr><td>GW_HOSTNAME</td><td>Hostname for telnet server</td><td>lorawangw</td></tr>